The Wave of Sit-In Protests in the American South, 1960

 Joseph McNeil, Franklin McCain, Billy Smith, Clarence Hutchinson

 Sociologists have long argued over whether this wave was spontaneous or organized.
-The Dynamics of Protest Diffusion (American Sociological Review, vol. 71, 2006) presents an event-history analysis of the diffusion of protest events.
+The Dynamics of Protest Diffusion (American Sociological Review, 2006) presents an event-history analysis of the diffusion of protest events.
 It demonstrates that movement organizations played an important role in orchestrating protest; what mattered was a cadre of activists rather than mass membership.
 In addition, news media were crucial for conveying information about protest events in other cities.

-Who Joined the Sit-ins and Why (Mobilization, vol. 11, 2006) reanalyzes a sample survey of black students that was conducted 1962.
+Who Joined the Sit-ins and Why (Mobilization, 2006) reanalyzes a sample survey of black students that was conducted 1962.
 The results undermine the conventional view that church congregations were loci for mobilization, and emphasize the significance of misplaced optimism about white attitudes.
 In part, sit-ins occurred because black students underestimated the intransigence of their white opponents (a finding which replicates my argument about workers' optimism in 1886).

 Diffusion of social movements